All the details of our Maine Family Vacation…the best trip ever! Lighthouses, beaches, whale watching, Acadia National Park, and more!

 Day 5: Bar Harbor

 While most of our Maine experience was in nature, we did spend a day shopping and exploring in Bar Harbor.
-It was so fun exploring all the shops, and you’ll want to be prepared to buy tee shirts and sweatshirts–they’re pretty irresistible!
+It was so fun exploring all the shops in this darling coastal town, and you’ll want to be prepared to buy tee shirts and sweatshirts–they’re pretty irresistible!
 We had a lovely day walking up and down the streets, eating yummy food, shopping, and looking around.
 SO fun!

 Day 6: Acadia National Park

 It’s an absolutely breathtaking park–I wish we could have stayed here even longer!
 Did you know…it’s the only national park in the entire northeast?
-There are so many incredible hikes to choose from, and so many fun things to do.
+There are so many incredible hikes and trails to choose from, and so many fun things to do.
+Keep an eye out for moose!
 We looked at the list of hikes, and chose one based on the ages of our kids.
 There are others that we want to come back and do when they’re a little older.
 And if you do have older kids, take a look at the one with iron rungs!

 We picked blueberries along the way…the best blueberries ever.